abrosid/laratask/README.md

 php artisan test
 ```

-In yor browser link to `localhost:8000`
+In your browser link to `localhost:8000`

 #### Option2: using Sail/docker and mysql